------Please CLICK on desired underlined categories [to search for Subject Matter, depress Ctrl/F ]:

 Another contributing factor to Riverside’s decrease in classical biological control activity is related to a reduced ability to interact with professionals overseas.
 To illustrate this it should be considered that classical biological control successes have relied heavily on the interaction with other international organizations, especially the Commonwealth Institute of Biological Control with headquarters in Curepe, Trinidad.
 Various permanent and temporary laboratories of this organization existed in all parts of the world.
 Researchers there would host, assist and otherwise interact with those of the United States Department of Agriculture and the University of California to obtain beneficial species.
 As independence from the British Commonwealth developed among the different countries that maintained laboratories, local support for their continuance diminished, and in many cases ceased entirely.
 This has resulted in a greater than 90% decrease in classical biological control activity worldwide.

-Strange Mortalities of Biological Control Specialists
+Bizarre Tragedies Among Biological Control Specialists

 There have been four known suicides among the ranks of biological control scientists.
 These were Owen Smith and Irv Newell of the Untied States, Giuseppii Zinna of Italy, and David Annecke <PHOTO> of South Africa.
 Smith was found by technician Louis Dawson, hanging from a tree in the biological control orange grove on the University of California, Riverside campus.
 This just after his success in classical biological control of the grape leaf skeletonizer.
 The caterpillars possess urticating hairs that can interfere with the health of persons in close contact with them.
-Zinna had just been hired by the Division of Biological Control in Riverside as chief systemiatist: the position that was later filled by Gordon Gordh.
+Zinna had just been hired by the Division of Biological Control in Riverside as chief systematist: the position that was later filled by Gordon Gordh.
 Zinna returned to Italy, presumably to gather his personal effects, when he, unprovoked, jumped from an eight-story building.
 Annecke killed himself in South Africa, also without known provocation.
+Luciano Campos of Chile died from a suspected suicide.
 Newell killed himself with a shotgun at his home in Riverside.
 Rumors were that he suffered from cancer, but he also was known to suffer constant severe pain in the facial area, which may have been an allergic reaction to the mites with which he so diligently worked.

 Robert van den Bosch died from a heart attack while jogging in the Berkeley, California area.
 He had been ardently pursuing the Pesticide Industry (van den Bosch 1978) for unscrupulous activities in pest control, gaining the animosity of many dedicated to chemical pest control.
 There seemed to be no generally known history of cardiac illness.
 Paul Messenger, who took up the struggle against pesticides after van den Bosch's death, also died mysteriously from a heart attack.
 Blair Bartlett died in his hospital bed immediately after having heart bypass surgery in San Bernardino, California.
 He had been studying the effects of pesticides on beneficial organisms, and just concluded that almost all available materials had severe detrimental effects on an array of species in many important families (Bartlett 1964*-- 1966).
 Harry Shorey, working with insect pheromones as a substitute for chemical insecticides in the Coachella Valley, was killed when the automobile that his student was driving collided with a truck transporting produce from Mexico.

 Exercise 2.1-- When was the importance of insect predation first recognized?
-Insect parasitoidism?
+Insect

 Exercise 2.2-- Trace the development of biological control in the 18th, 19th and 20th centuries.

-Exercise 2.3-- Give the past and present organization of biological control research in the University of California.
+Exercise 2.3-- Give the past and present organization of biological control research in the

 Bartlett, B. R. 1964a.
 Integration of chemical and biological control, p.
 489-511.
 In: P. DeBach (ed.), Biological Control of Insect Pests and Weeds.
 Reinhold, New York.